Rosemary Copper Diaphragm Compress

 The diaphragm is a muscular septum between the chest and abdomen, with two dome-shaped protrusions into the chest, reaching up to the sternum.
 It is thus a movable boundary between the upper and lower human being.
 At the same time it is a mediator between the two.

 The diaphragm is in direct organic contact with the metabolic organs via respiration and with the brain via the cerebrospinal fluid.
 It transmits to them the rhythmic activity of breathing, thereby also transmitting the warming and relaxing effect of copper and the warming and activating power of rosemary contained in the rosemary copper diaphragm compress.
-It deepens the breathing, gives it space and leads it to its rightful center.
+It deepens the person's breathing, gives it space and leads it to its rightful center.

 Patients say: “My strength is increasing again” – “I feel myself centered again”.